You are here:

 For a PhD and MD/PhD degree, the doctoral degree paper (dissertation)

 - must include at least one original publication by the candidate as lead author in an international "peer-reviewed" journal or

 - three original publications, with at least one by the candidate as lead author, in a "peer-reviewed" journal

 and (in both cases)

-- a synopsis, which should generally contain 5 000 to 10 000 words and not more than 40 references
+- a synopsis, which should generally contain 5 000 to 10 000 words.
+(NEW: The former rule that the synopsis should not contain more than 40 references has been abolished).

 This synopsis must include the following: